netifi-proteus/proteus-browser-demo/README.md

 - Each message should refer to an identifier like the one in "My ID for this session...", e.g. India-Four-Two-One
 - With only one browser instance, all CLIENT and SERVICE messages will have your identifier in them.
 Unless someone else happens to be connected to the same Broker
 - You can experience the magic by opening multiple tabs or multiple browsers (e.g. Chrome and Safari) and going to http://localhost:3000
     - You should notice that each instance now will sometimes to refer to other IDs.
 This is other application instances servicing your messages and vice versa

+## Modifying the Demo

+To edit the homepage (including the JavaScript example code), do the following:

+- In a text editor of your choice, open and modify `src/main/js/index.js` and/or `src/main/resources/index.html`

+- Regenerate the website code in `src/main/resources/web/public/`  with:

+    yarn run build

+- Launch the new version of the website, which delivers your modified app with:

+    yarn start

+- Hit http://localhost:3000 in a webbrowser

+### Notes

+- To add a new service/client, follow the model of the PingPong service
+    - The _service_ must implement ReactiveSocket methods
+        - `fireAndForget`, `requestResponse`, `requestStream`, `requestChannel`, `pushMetadata`
+        - Thing to note here, `requestChannel` and `pushMetadata` are not implemented by the RSocketJS library, so these don't work at the moment
+    - The _client_ should use the Proteus Gateway to create a "group" routed connection, as the PingPong client does
+    - Register the new service with the Proteus Gateway with a unique name as the PingPong service does `proteus.addService('my.new.service.id', myNewServiceImplementation);`